 I’ve produced nearly 100 episodes so far, shooting at locations across the western US and India.
 Here are a few of my favorites.

 This video project started in 2017 and wrapped in January 2020, just in time before the world shut down.
-Construction of the facility continued through 2020 and I expect to produce a follow-up video in the summer of 2020.
+Construction of the facility continued through 2020 and I expect to produce a follow-up video in the fall of 2021.

-Back in the mid 2000’s I shot handful of episodes of EXPOSÉ: America’s Investigative Reports, a national series produced by WNET (NYC PBS) as part of the Bill Moyers Journal, that profiled the work of leading investigative journalists.
+Director of Photography – Way back in the mid 2000’s I shot handful of episodes of EXPOSÉ: America’s Investigative Reports, a national series produced by WNET (NYC PBS) as part of the Bill Moyers Journal.
+Each episode profiled the work of a leading investigative journalist and their team.
 It was an excellent show but unfortunately only lasted a couple of seasons.
 The Quid Pro Quo episode was nominated for a national Emmy.